vifo/SublimePerlTidy/README.markdown

     // Adjust to "false" to reverse this order.
     //"perltidy_options_take_precedence": true

+    // Specify, whether PerlTidy should always use temporary files, instead
+    // of process pipes to filter code.
+Using temporary files is slower, but
+    // fails, if the source code contains non ASCII characters.
+Set this option
+    // to true, to force temporary file usage, or to 'auto', to let PerlTidy
+    // decide.
+Defaults to 'auto'.
+    //"perltidy_use_temporary_files": 'auto'

     // Log level for perltidy operations.
 Set to 1 to enable informational
     // messages and to 2 for full debugging.
 Defaults to 0, so only warnings and
     // errors will be displayed on the console.